angelomorgado/OpenGL-2D-Engine/README.md

 ### Shapes

 The engine has a class that can create predefined shapes.
-It creates three variables: vertices (It contains vertices position, color, and texture coordinate), indices, and number of vertices.
-Currently there are three shapes available: square, triangle, and circle.
+Its vertex attributes are entirely customizable with the `vertexAttributes` attribute.
+Currently there are four shapes available: square, triangle, circle, and screen.

 To create a shape: